nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 #### Characters

 `char` type represents a single character, being it a letter, number, symbol or even emoji, in any existing alphabet.
-It's size can vary from 1 to 4 bytes.
+It's size can vary from 1 to 4 bytes.<br/>
-_What does that mean "from 1 to 4 bytes"?_
+_What does that mean "from 1 to 4 bytes"?_<br/>
 Well, we need to open a little parenthesis here.
 Once upon a time, almost every nation had it's own character encoding.
 Americans had the famous ASCII, single byte because 256 characters were enough for them, nations using latin alphabets has variations of ASCII, remaining single byte, including, for example, accented letters.
 Nations using different alphabet, for example Japan, had completely different characters encoding.
 Communicating between areas with different character encodings was difficult, you had to use conversion tables, that was an error prone operation.
 Luckily things have evolved since then, and now we have a common character encoding called UTF-8.
 AS you can imagine, to contain every single possible character from so many alphabets, 256 characters aren't enough.
 UTF-8 is ASCII compatible, so ASCII characters are single byte.

+_If 256 characters aren't enough, how many are there?_
+Stating [Wikipedia](https://en.wikipedia.org/wiki/UTF-8) there are 1112064 characters in UTF-8

 Chars are represented surrounded by single quotes, e.g.:
 ```rust